-The Preventive Drug Benefit Program provides participants access to certain preventive drugs without having to meet a Deductible and will instead only be subject to Coinsurance.
+The Preventive Drug Benefit Program provides participants access to certain preventive drugs subject only to Coinsurance, without having to meet the Deductible.
 Coinsurance paid under the benefit will not apply to the Deductible but will apply to Out-of-Pocket Maximum costs.
-The medications covered under this benefit are limited to those preventive drugs identified by Express Scripts.
-Preventive drugs include categories of prescription drugs that are used for preventive purposes for conditions such as hypertension, asthma, and high cholesterol.
-A list of eligible preventive drugs covered under this benefit can be found by logging on to www.pebp.state.nv.us or by contacting Express Scripts located in the Participant Contact Guide section.
+The medications covered under this benefit include categories of prescription drugs that are used for preventive purposes for conditions such as hypertension, asthma, and high cholesterol.
+A list of eligible preventive drugs covered under this benefit can be found by logging on to https://pebp.nv.gov/ or by contacting Express Scripts.